Taiwo Atieno

+Early life

+Opiyo Taiwo Leo Awounda was born in London, England.
+He is the son of Moussa Awounda, a former Nation Newspapers correspondent, and Bridget Mary Glaisher.
+He attended Alderwasley Hall School as a teenager.

 Club career

 England

-Born Opiyo Taiwo Leo Awounda, Atieno is the son of Moussa Awounda, a former Nation Newspapers correspondent, and Bridget Mary Glaisher,.
 As a teen he began his football career at the age of 15 with Walsall F.C.
 After graduating from the club's youth system Taiwo lost his mother to cancer, during which time he spent a month with Southern League Premier Division club Nuneaton Borough on work experience, Atieno signed professional contract forms in July 2004 under then manager Paul Merson.

 He had loan spells at Rochdale, Chester City with Ian Rush, Kidderminster Harriers, and Darlington.
 Atieno was released by the club at the end of the 2005–06 season following their relegation from League One.

 After leaving Walsall F.C.
 Atieno joined Conference National club Tamworth in August 2006.
 Atieno scored 12 league goals, though these were not enough to keep Tamworth from relegation to the Conference North in April 2007.